dainguyen23/road-to-expertise/index.rst

 Hello!
 My name is Dai Nguyen
 ============================================
-I'm a student and practitioner in subjects regarding Computer Science, Networking and Cybersecurity.
+A Software Engineer, with a *B.S. in Computer Science*, currently targeting *Python*, *Django* framework and relational databases (*SQLite*, *PostgreSQL*, etc).
+I also have other interests regarding *Cybersecurity* and *Networking* and have achieved *CompTIA Cybersecurity Analyst (CySA+)* certification, so far.

-In here, you'll find various projects that I've been working on.
-I hope, in creating this space, that I can share my experiences along with the potential in bringing interests to like-minded individuals!
+This is but the beginning!
+I'm looking to expand my knowledge and document my journey on becoming an expert in my fields of interest, right here!
+This site will serve as my portfolio and my very own encyclopedia!

 You can navigate to specific sections using the menu bar on your left!
+Feel free to take a look!

 Thanks! :)